tfc/tfc.github.io/_posts/2017-01-22-reinterpret_cast_trap.md

 (Every table row represents an integer in memory)

-This program stops to works so nicely when changing the inheritance chain a bit:
+This program stops to work so nicely when changing the inheritance chain a bit:

 {% highlight c++ %}
 struct A     { int a {0xa}; };